tinygo-org/tinygo-site/content/docs/reference/lang-support/stdlib.md

-The compiler gave the following error when this package was imported:
+The compiler gave the following error when running the tests for this package:

-    # internal/pkgbits
+    [tinygo: panic at <Go interface method>]
-    /usr/local/go1.20/src/internal/pkgbits/sync.go:38:64: frame.Entry undefined (type runtime.Frame has no field or method Entry)
+    panic: runtime error at 0x0000000000320e41: nil pointer dereference FAIL	go/importer	0.006s